 - Do everything you can to keep the kids away from your ex.
 He or she deserves it, right?
 Actually, under New Jersey law, one of the ways child custody is decided is whether the primary custodial parent will foster a positive relationship with the other parent.
 An important note: this obviously changes in circumstances involving domestic abuse, neglect or anything that puts your children in danger.

 - Don't worry about finding a good lawyer.
 Divorce is not a do-it-yourself project.
-Your divorce lawyer can help you reach your goals, including resolving issues out-of-court.
-But not having an experienced divorce lawyer can harm your finances and your relationship with your children.
+Your lawyer can help you reach your goals, including resolving issues out-of-court.
+But not having an experienced lawyer can harm your finances and your relationship with your children.